unbywyd/flex-layout-system-demo/src/docs/src/components/README.md

 The following props can be used to apply specific styling classes to the `FlexBox` component:

 - `nowrap` (boolean, optional): Prevents the flex items from wrapping to multiple lines.
 When set to `true`, the flex items are forced to stay on a single line.
+- `wrap` (boolean, optional): Allows the flex items to wrap to multiple lines.
+When set to `true`, the flex items wrap if necessary.
 - `reverse` (boolean, optional): Reverses the order of the flex items.
 When set to `true`, the flex items are displayed in reverse order.
 - `inline` (boolean, optional): Specifies whether the `FlexBox` should be displayed as an inline-flex container.
 When set to `true`, the `FlexBox` is rendered inline.
 - `center` (boolean, optional): Aligns the flex items both horizontally and vertically at the center of the `FlexBox`.